garrett/cockpit-project.github.io/index.md

 After installing and enabling Cockpit, accessing Cockpit is usually as easy as visiting port 9090 on your server (for example: <https://localhost:9090/> in a browser on the same machine as Cockpit).

 But don't worry&mdash;Cockpit itself doesn't eat resources or even run in the background when you're not using it.
 It only starts on demand, thanks to using systemd socket activation.

-## Compatible with your existing workflows

-Have a favorite app or command line tool that you use on your servers?
-You can keep using it.
-Cockpit uses the same system tooling you would use from the command line.
-You can switch back and forth between Cockpit and whatever else you like.
-Cockpit even has  built-in terminal, which is useful  when you connect from a non-Linux device.

 ## Using Cockpit